 Spring 2020 – March 16–19

-2020—Explore 4 Fiber Retreat – Topic decided; title to come!
+2020—Explore 4 Fiber Retreat – Gotlands from All Angles

-We’ll be experiencing a single breed from all sorts of angles: as fleece direct from the sheep; in a couple of commercially processed forms; we’re working on facilities arrangements for a washing sequence; we’ll probably felt a bit.
+We’ll be experiencing a single, versatile breed from all sorts of angles: as fleece direct from the sheep, and from several sources (the genetics are interesting); in a couple of commercially processed forms; we’re working on facilities arrangements for a washing sequence; we’ll probably felt a bit.
 We’ll definitely spin.
 Among other things, you’ll discover the advantages and disadvantages of both working from a whole fleece and buying prepared top or roving.
 As usual, all sorts of questions and experiments will arise.

 Fall 2020 – November 9–12